KonstantinSchubert/PID_resampling_text/Readme.md

 It turns out that the probability distribution of the PID response (`particle_PIDp`,`particle_PIDK`, ...) is  approximately a function of
    1. The true particle type
    2. The particle momentum
-   3. The event multiplicity (how many charged tracks are in the momentum)
+   3. The event multiplicity (how many charged tracks are in the event)
    4. The pseudo rapidity of the particle

 ... and apart from that the same for all decays.